devvspaces/roadflow-web/README.md

-# Roadflow Frontend
+# RoadflowAI Frontend

-This is the frontend for Roadflow website, it curates curriculums and syllabus for tech roles and tools for new developers or experts to use.
+This is the frontend for RoadflowAI website, it curates curriculums and syllabus for tech roles and tools for new developers or experts to use.
 It allows progress tracking, curriculum reviews using MindsDB, and quizzes to verify that students understand the concept taught.
-Roadflow does not create new video or article resources but leverages on free contents on the internet.
+RoadflowAI does not create new video or article resources but leverages on free contents on the internet.
 Sources for resources includes but not limited to Youtube, Hashnode, Medium, Coursera, and Udemy etc.

 ## Getting Started